A complete concept review submission includes:

 - Comprehensive photographs of the property (two sets), including the area of proposed work, views from the street and the public alley (if applicable), and contextual photos with adjacent structures clearly identified.
 Photos can be of any legible size and format.

-Architectural Drawings: complete, accurate, legible, and scaled drawings (four sets).
+Architectural Drawings: complete, accurate, legible, and scaled drawings (two sets).
 It is essential that notes and dimensions be legible.
 Required drawings include, but are not limited to:

 - site plan, indicating footprint of adjacent or neighboring structures, significant features, fence lines, major trees or plantings, and property lines